keilertson/keilertson.github.io/_pages/teaching.md

 ## Quantitative Methods in Public Health, 2019-2020 (PBHL 560).
 #### Colorado State University

-An introductory biostatics course for graduate students in the school of public health.
+An introductory biostatistics course for graduate students in the school of public health.

 ## Problem Solving and Communication in Applied Statistics, 2014-2019 (Stat 470).
 #### Penn State